Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

    by executing this algorithm with: the given log entry's right child, the timestamp of the given log entry, and the given right timestamp.

-The recursive nature of the algorithm allows users to easily compute specific distinguished log entries such as the rightmost one.
+While the algorithm is recursive, it is initiated with these parameters: the root node in the implicit binary search tree, the timestamp of the leftmost log entry (regardless of its expiration status), and the timestamp of the rightmost log entry.
 Note that step 2 is specifically "less than" and not "less than or equal to"; this ensures correct behavior when the RMW is zero.

+This process for choosing distinguished log entries ensures that they are **regularly spaced**.
+Having irregularly-spaced distinguished log entries risks either overwhelming label owners with a large number of them, or delaying consensus between users by having arbitrarily few.
+Distinguished log entries must reliably occur at roughly the same interval as the Reasonable Monitoring Window regardless of variations in the tree's growth rate or other factors.

+This process also ensures that distinguished log entries are **stable**.
+Once a log entry is chosen to be distinguished, it will never stop being distinguished.
+This is important because it means that, if a user looks up a label and checks consistency with some distinguished log entry, this log entry can't later avoid inspection by the label owner by losing its distinguished status.

 ## Lower-Bound Binary Ladder